hmnedi/tele-self-animation/README.md

 ## Installation

-It's Better to read the [telethon Docs](https://docs.telethon.dev/en/latest/) and install.
+It's Better to read the [telethon Docs](https://docs.telethon.dev/en/latest/) first.

-**Note:** Don't use your real account, There's a chance to be limited!
+**Note:** Don't use your real account, There's a chance of getting yourself limited by Telegram!

 ## Description